TafsirFaiyaz/Bayesian-K-Means-Neural-Project/README.md

-Before running the code make sure pytorch, seaborn and scikit-learn installed.
+Before running the code make sure pytorch, seaborn and scikit-learn are installed.

 For that run the below command:
   For pytorch(CPU only):